d3x41/documentation-dev/md/faq/faq.md

 https://kaisendeb.lf.je/dists/kaisen-devel/main/binary-amd64/Packages

 ---
-## How to update GUI default profile ?
+## How to update GUI default profile?

 ### In what cases?
 You might need to update the default profile as provided on the live CD if updating the kaisen-skeleton package.